 Augmented Momentary Personal Ecological Risk Evaluation (AMPERE)

-I provide the AMPERE team ad hoc consultation on utilizing design methods, facilitate reflection when the team transitions between phases of the design process, and occasionally join as a co-facilitator in workshops.
-My involvement thus far has primarily been in the Discover Phase, as the team conducted research to understand current suicide risk monitoring practices in primary care.
+I provide the AMPERE team ad hoc consultation on design methods, facilitate reflection during transitions between phases of the design process, and occasionally co-facilitate workshops with participants.
+My involvement was primarily in the Discover Phase, as the team sought to understand current suicide risk monitoring practices in primary care.

 My Role